ictvoip/ictvoip-docs/docs/source/admin/autobill.rst

 * Special Number Billing support

-In **ictVoIP Billing v1.4.0**, Autobill remains the engine that turns rated CDRs into billable usage, but the **recommended** approach for FusionPBX is to use the enhanced **Autobill v2** script (``autobill_v2.php``).
-Autobill v2 provides a modern browser-based UI with real-time statistics, progress indicators, and color-coded debug output while using the same underlying billing logic as the original ``autobill.php`` script.
+In **ictVoIP Billing v1.4.0**, Autobill remains the engine that turns rated CDRs into billable usage.
+FusionPBX now offers **three billing script options**:

+**Autobill v2** (``autobill_v2.php``)
+   The enhanced browser-based UI with real-time statistics, progress indicators, and color-coded debug output.
+Creates **separate invoices** for each FusionPBX service per client.
+Recommended for clients who prefer itemized billing.

+**Autobill v3** (``autobill_v3.php``) - **New in v1.4.0**
+   Consolidated billing script that combines **multiple FusionPBX services** per client into a **single invoice**.
+Supports International, National, and Special Rate call types.
+Provides dynamic admin email notifications that scale to any number of services.
+Recommended for clients who want simplified billing with one invoice per billing period for all VoIP services.

+**Autobill v1** (``autobill.php``)
+   The original headless script for CRON execution.
+Still supported for legacy deployments.

+**Choosing Between v2 and v3:**

+* Use **v2** if clients need separate invoices for each service (e.g., different cost centers)
+* Use **v3** if clients want consolidated billing (all VoIP services on one invoice)
+* Both support the same call types and billing features
+* Both use identical underlying billing logic

 Other supported server modules (for example, Vodia or custom integrations) continue to ship with their own ``autobill.php``-style